Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 **Background infomation**

 > Suggested topics for consideration/discussion
 > - There are still few legislations tailored for blockchain.
-Most existing legislations relevant to blockchains are general and pricipled.
+Most existing legislations relevant to blockchains are general and principled.
 Hence, it is necessary to have industry self-regulation in order to accommodate the rapid development of the blockchain industry.

 There are many reasons to establish privacy protection rules for the crypto world.
 Firstly, there is still rare privacy-related legislation for blockchain in various jurisdictions.
 Most existing legislations relevant to blockchains are general and principled.
 Hence, it is necessary to have industry self-regulation in order to accommodate the rapid development of the blockchain industry.
 Secondly, one feature of blockchain transactions is that the address and the amount of transaction, which are private by nature, are accessible to all users.
-Everyone could therefore become a data processor of it,  and they can even summarize them into personal information such as consumption pattern, participation of project, and lifestyle.
+Everyone could therefore become a data processor of it,  and they can even summarize them into personal information such as consumption pattern, participation in project, and lifestyle.
 Thus, such privacy information of on-chain transaction parties could be leaked and be processed by others.
 However, opposite views are also prevalent.
 Firstly, as discussed during the nascent years of cyberspace, it's disputed whether it's necessary to tailor the law for the internet.
-Epitomized in Frank Easterbrook's analogy "The Law of the Horse" , the opinion that there is no need to define cyberlaw as a unique section of legal studies and litigation eventually dominated.
+Epitomized in Frank Easterbrook's analogy "The Law of the Horse", the opinion that there is no need to define cyberlaw as a unique section of legal studies and litigation eventually dominated.
 Secondly, the disclosure  of on-chain transaction information is one of the reasons why the blockchain is trustworthy.
 Considering that on-chain data does not involve real identity, it should not be deemed as privacy, and there is no need to be protected.
 Third, the crypto world is inherently incompatible with regulation and centralization.
 For instance, centralized exchanges that require KYC could cooperate with the judicial authorities by freezing accounts or giving them access to certain data.
 As a result, Privacy protection rules may instead become the sword of Damocles hanging over people who conduct transactions on the blockchain.

 ### 1.2 Do you think there is any risk that your real identity could be exposed during your on-chain activities?